Crypto HNWIs: who they are and how they made their wealth

 How Was Crypto Wealth Created?

-One of the most difficult aspects for banks when onboarding crypto HNWIs is not the existence of crypto wealth, but the speed at which that wealth can be created.
+However, this phase created wider issues when assessing wealth making journeys.
+One of the challenges when onboarding crypto HNWIs is not the existenceof crypto wealth, but the speed at which that wealth can be created.
 Traditional wealth accumulation - through entrepreneurship, property, or capital markets - typically unfolds over years or decades.
 In crypto markets, by contrast, material wealth can be generated in weeks or even days, creating tension with conventional source-of-wealth expectations.

 For relationship managers, the challenge is often communicative rather than technical.
 Crypto HNWIs may struggle to explain their wealth trajectory in ways that align with bank onboarding frameworks.
 A client whose net worth increased 100x in a matter of weeks may appear evasive or implausible when, in reality, their experience reflects normal - if extreme - market dynamics within crypto ecosystems.